 Guest access is different from federation.
 A guest is an Entra ID B2B identity invited into the tenant and added to specific Teams.
 Unlike a federated user, a guest sits inside private channels and can access SharePoint files.
 Treat every guest as a low-trust internal user.

-Three settings carry most of the risk.
+Three settings carry most of the risk in my audits.
 Guest channel-creation rights ship on and should be off.
 Guest message-deletion rights ship on and should be off so audit trails stay intact.
 Sensitivity labels on guest-enabled teams should be required, with the External label enforcing site privacy and SharePoint sharing rules at the platform layer.

 Pair guest access with a quarterly Entra access review on a 90-day cadence.
 The review surfaces dormant guests, where most stale-account risk lives.